shengtao/es6-toolkit/README.md

 # es6-toolkit
-Create a reusable toolkit for ES6 developing
+Create a reusable toolkit for ES6 developing.